CristianoBerardo/Progetto-Ingegneria-del-Software/README.md

 4. Check the console and open your browser and go to [http://localhost:3000](http://localhost:3000) to see the project running.

+5. To pull a remote branch and updae your current code you can use the git switch command.

 # Convenzioni

 1. Inglese (anche i commenti possibilmente)